 If you have any queries or comments about this policy or how personal data is processed by the school, please contact the Bursar and his team by emailing: dataprotection@wincoll.ac.uk or by writing to: Data Protection, The Bursary, Winchester College, College Street, Winchester, SO23 9NA.

 At all levels Winchester encourages pupils to look beyond the curriculum.
-Div is our unique programme of general cultural studies and offers an excellent preparation for university study.
-In these lessons, pupils engage with a wide range of subjects, from English Literature to Ancient History to the History of Science.
+We are famous for Div, our unique programme of cultural studies which promotes independence and flexibility of mind and offers an excellent preparation for university study.
+In these lessons, pupils engage in wide-ranging inquiry across disciplinary lines, from English Literature to Ancient History to the History of Science.

-Pupils in the Sixth Form study linear A-level courses and will ordinarily study three A-level subjects and an Extended Project Qualification (EPQ) alongside Div.
-Linear A-levels are complemented by the flexibility of the EPQ where pupils are able to more deeply explore their cross-curricular research interests.
-The EPQ encourages pupils to develop first-class research skills, to synthesise information from a variety of differing sources, and to become accustomed to the demands of independent study.
+Pupils in the Sixth Form study linear A-level courses and will ordinarily study three A-level subjects and Div, with the option of Extended Project Qualification (EPQ).
+Linear A-levels are complemented by the flexibility of both Div and the EPQ where pupils are able to explore their cross-curricular research interests more deeply.

 Music has been central to life at Winchester ever since its foundation, and the school is unique in having maintained its Choral Foundation to the present day.
 The Music Department is now one of the leading departments in the country and offers outstanding opportunities to all.

-Sport is a major part of Winchester life.
-There are many fixtures against other schools, the redevelopment of the sports facilities is a state-of-the-art complex that opened in the latter half of 2024 allowing all pupils to enjoy and participate in a variety of sports, whilst simultaneously enabling the most talented and driven pupils to train and compete at the highest level.
+Sport is a major part of Winchester life, supported by the recent opening of a state-of-the-art Sports Centre.
+There are many fixtures against other schools and excellent facilities allow all pupils to enjoy and participate in a variety ofsports and enable the most talented and driven pupils to train and compete at the highest level.

 Much energy is also invested in the Combined Cadet Force, the Duke of Edinburgh Award Scheme, Community Service, and in links with local primary and secondary maintained schools.
 This commitment provides pupils with many opportunities to work for the benefit of others, inside and outside the classroom, developing the knowledge and skills, and the rights and responsibilities, which will enable them to grow into valuable and productive members of society.